GetStream/stream-chat-swift/stream-chat-swift-docs/docs/ui-cheat-sheet.md

 func setUp()

 /// Main point of customization for the view appearance.
 It's called zero or one time(s) during the view's
 /// lifetime.
-The default implementation of this method is empty so calling `super` is usually not needed. func setUpAppearance()
+Calling super implementation is recommended but not needed as you might want to keep some of the default appearance. func setUpAppearance()

 /// Main point of customization for the view layout.
 It's called zero or one time(s) during the view's